walquis/git-basics-team-project/thebook/src/prework-non-devs.md

 # Prework (For Non-Developers)

-If Version Control, Git and the Bash shell are all new to you, start here.
-This material sets the stage for engaging with the [Prework - For All Students](./prework.md).
+If Version Control, Git and the Bash shell are all new to you, start with this page.

+From here, the next step is [Prework - For All Students](./prework.md).

 ## Bash
 - Watch [Hallden.
 "Linux Commands You Need to Know"](https://www.youtube.com/watch?v=J2zquYPJbWY) - 12 minutes.
 Can probly put it on 2x playback without missing much.
 Keep an eye out for these commands: